canonical/k8s-snap/docs/src/snap/howto/security/disa-stig-assessment.md

-### [V-242378](https://www.stigviewer.com/stig/kubernetes/2024-06-10/finding/V-242378): The Kubernetes API Server must use TLS 1.2, at a minimum, to protect the confidentiality of sensitive data during electronic dissemination.
+### [V-242378](https://www.stigviewer.com/stig/kubernetes/2024-06-10/finding/V-242378): The Kubernetes API Server must use TLS 1.2, at a minimum, to protect the confidentiality of sensitive data during electronic dissemination

 #### Severity: Medium